lleiding/gemm/docs/src/index.md

 # Introduction

-This is the documentation for the Island Speciation Model, a.k.a.
-Genetically explicit Metacommunity Model (GeMM). *(Yeah, we're still working on the name...)*
+This is the documentation for the Genetically explicit Metacommunity Model (GeMM), a.k.a.
+Island Speciation Model.

 The aim of this model is to create a virtual island ecosystem that can be used to explore ecological and evolutionary hypotheses *in silico*.
 It is genetically